yunabe/codelab/ansible/devenv/README.md

   - `vagrant ssh` or `ssh -p 2222 ubuntu@localhost -i .vagrant/machines/default/virtualbox/private_key`
 - Create a box
   - Optional: Execute `sudo dd if=/dev/zero of=/EMPTY bs=1M; sudo rm -f /EMPTY` in the guest VM.
+  - For example, the box file was compressed from 1.70GB to 1.44GB (16% reduction) by this.
   - `vagrant package --output devenv.box`

 # Misc